Skip to content

 • ceedling files:test

-List all files and file counts collected from the relevant search paths specified by the :paths entries of your YAML config file.
 The files:assembly task will only be available if assembly support is enabled in the :release_build or :test_build sections of your configuration file.

 Run all unit tests.